onepub-dev/barrel_create/README.md

 # Settings File
-To save you from having to type the same args to barrel_create each time you run it, you can instead create a settings file in your dart projects tool directory.
+To save you from having to type the same args for barrel_create each time you run it, you can instead create a settings file in your dart projects tool directory.

-Whenever you run barrel_create without any arguments and a settings file exist,then the settings will be used.
+Whenever you run barrel_create without any arguments and a settings file exist, then the settings will be used.

 The settings file is placed in:
 `<my project>/tool/barrel_create.yaml`